 - Nothing except we would have liked to have been able to get a cup of tea at the first place that we stopped.

-Tips and information for your day out at Fota Wildlife Park
+Tips and information for your day out at Fota Island Wildlife Park

-- Fota wildlife Park is open from 10am to 4.30pm Monday to Sunday.
+- Fota Wildlife Park opening hours are from 10am to 6pm Monday to Sunday.
+Last entry at 4.30pm.

 - The park is closed on December 24th, 25th and 26th.